Office Location: Engineering and Technology Building (E&T), Room A524

-Faculty and students of the Department of Political Science engage in teaching and learning -- critically and systematically -- about government, politics, public affairs, and public policy in the United States and the world.
+Faculty and students of the Department of Political Science engage in teaching and learning–critically and systematically–about government, politics, public affairs, and public policy in the United States and the world.
 Political Science courses embrace elements of the liberal arts, social sciences, and citizen education.
 The Department offers three degree programs: Bachelor of Arts in Political Science, Master of Arts in Political Science, and Master of Public Administration.

 Political scientists study: